 You asked and we listened.
 Printable writing worksheets for 2nd grade students and writing prompt pdfs are here.
 Writing is an important part of a child’s education.
 What they learn as a child and how they learn it will stick with them throughout the rest of their lives.

 Are your second graders writing or journaling on a regular basis?
-I hope so because after having them practice daily writing for just a couple weeks, you’ll notice an improvement in your student’s writing skill development.
+I hope so because after having them practice daily writing for just a couple of weeks, you’ll notice an improvement in your student’s writing skill development.
 You may also notice an improvement in their ability to present clear, cohesive reasoning for their beliefs.

 To help support you in your efforts to provide children with the writing skills they need, we offer you the following free writing resources.
 Some of the resources are writing worksheets and others are printables.
 We also share a link to our favorite writing worksheets resource for second graders.